 Charitable bingo is legal in some counties in Alabama.
 In counties where it is legal, many establishments started offering slot machines as a form of bingo in an attempt to circumvent the state gambling law.
 In fact, one county went on to pass an ordinance defining bingo is a broad sense to include slot machines.
 The State Supreme Court in 2010 struck down the definition of bingo under the ordinance and as a result, today slot machines do not come under the definition of bingo.
 For players who are interested in Alabama online bingo gambling, there are a handful of legal, licensed and regulated bingo halls which are operated outside of the United States and which provide legal online bingo games, chat games, and casino side games to players in the U.S.A.

 Laws Concerning AL Lottery Options

 Alabama does not have a state lottery.
-The state however did make an attempt to legalize lottery.
+The state, however, did make an attempt to legalize the lottery.
 In 1999 with strong backing from the then state governor, the state held a referendum on whether or not to introduce a state lottery.
 The pro-lottery forces highlighted the revenues that can be raised from lottery sales and how it could be used for education.
-They also emphasized on the need to keep the gambling money from flowing into other states – Georgia (lottery) and Mississippi (casinos).
+They also emphasized the need to keep the gambling money from flowing into other states – Georgia (lottery) and Mississippi (casinos).
 In a surprisingly high voter turnout, the lottery was turned down by 10 percentage points.

 The Legality Of Online Gambling Regulated By The State Of Alabama